GioF71/ympd-docker/README.md

 We need to give access to port 8080 so we can access the ympd web interface.

-The following tables reports all the currently supported environment variables.
+The following table reports all the currently supported environment variables.

 VARIABLE | DEFAULT | NOTES
 ---|---|---